 Art Hotel Boutique Medellin: Service

-Wifi is free throughout the hotel and works well.
+There is free Wifi throughout the hotel and works well.
 They also have both a cinema and an art gallery although I had no need to use either.
 Same goes for the Meeting Rooms but nice to know there are 2 available!

 The Art Hotel Medellin: Food and Drinks